© Walden University Writing Center 2016

 HILLARY: Yes, I have worked in the Writing Center for about five years, and I work one-on-one with students to improve their writing, and I do that through paper reviews, but also webinars and my first debut podcast today.
-I’ve been working as a faculty member in the Center for Student Success, so teaching some graduate-level writing courses, and in that role I’ve thought about discussion posts a lot, so this is a perfect venue for me to talk a little bit about what discussion posts mean and how we can use those better in this online environment.
+I’ve been working as a faculty member in the Center for Academic Excellence, so teaching some graduate-level writing courses, and in that role I’ve thought about discussion posts a lot, so this is a perfect venue for me to talk a little bit about what discussion posts mean and how we can use those better in this online environment.

 BETH: So, in talking about discussion posts today we want to focus more on the actual conversation that students are supposed to be having in their discussion boards in their various classrooms.
 We have many, many resources about discussion posts on our website, and on our blog, and in our webinars.
 And so I encourage you to take a look at those if you are looking for more information about the actual writing of a discussion post.
 But today we want to broaden the conversation a little bit, like you know we like to do, and we are going to talk a little bit more about the actual discussion board and engaging with the discussion board itself.

 BRITTANY: Yeah, and I want to just add this quick caveat: These are our views as instructors for writing courses, so of course you are going to want to follow the preferences of your instructors for your individual courses in your program.

 BETH: So, the purpose of the discussion board is really to help students engage with the content of that week’s course assignment, oftentimes, or most of the time, the discussion posts that you are asked to write should relate to the content of the course and that week’s particular focus, topic, learning objectives, those sorts of things.
 But it also is an opportunity for you to engage with your instructor, as well as your other classmates in that course.